unional/domture/README.md

 You can load `npm` packages as well as local files (by default relative to current folder `.`).

-Under the hood it uses [`systemjs`](https://github.com/systemjs/systemjs) to do its magic.
-You can configure `systemjs` directly however you want.
+Under the hood, it bundles the files you tries to import with `webpack` and load them into `jsdom` through script tags.

 ## Usage